 Starwood Preferred Guest is again running a solid 35% discount on buying Starpoints until 20 July.
 These points can be used for high-end expensive hotel stays, or can be transferred to one of their many partner frequent flyer programs.

-You can find value for the usually inaccessible currencies for points purchasing like KrisFlyer, Velocity or Asia Miles, all of whom partner with Starwood – this is about the only way to buy Velocity and some other points/miles in any meaningful volume.
+You can find value in the usually inaccessible currencies for points purchasing like Velocity, Asia Miles and KrisFlyer, all of whom partner with Starwood.

 The current Starpoints promotion

 The maximum purchase is 30,000 points (which is the limit for each calendar year) for $682.50 USD.
 The deal runs until 20 July.